 COVID-19 Awareness & Precautions at Clyne

-In March 2020 we had to temporarily close due to the COVID-19 restrictions.
-Here we have outlined the latest situation, and what steps we are taking to reduce the spread of the virus.
-Please note that guidance is still being confirmed for Welsh businesses so our protocols may change.
+Here we have outlined the latest situation, and what steps we are taking to reduce the spread of the COVID-19 virus.
+Please note that guidance is constantly reviewed for Welsh businesses so our protocols may change.

 We are proud to be one of the first accommodation providers in Wales to have been awarded 'We're Good To Go' certification.
 The scheme is the official UK mark to signal that a tourism and hospitality business has worked hard to follow Government and industry COVID-19 guidelines, has carried out a COVID-19 risk assessment and has a process in place to maintain cleanliness and aid social distancing.
 The scheme has been developed in partnership with Visit Wales, Visit Britain, Visit England, Tourism Northern Ireland, & Visit Scotland to ensure standards across the UK.

 It is the responsibility of every self-catering or short-term rental operator to ensure that they and their properties comply with health and safety legislation in relation not only to self-catering accommodation, but also to ensure the safety of guests and staff in relation to COVID-19.